 Filming gives this weird adrenaline boost throughout the day which I never feel anywhere else.
 I think it's because you're aiming towards something important so your body is able to use hidden reserves you didn't know you had.
 It can feel great when things are going well, but disastrous when they're not.
 I like to work hard and fast because it means we won't miss an opportunity to do something good.
 I've been on relaxed sets before, and I always have a sense of disappointment knowing that we probably could have done more.
 You can sleep tomorrow, right?
 So I would suggest knowing that you're likely going to run a marathon, so be prepared.
 Filming is long days, switched on, doing stuff.
 There's no time to relax.
 If you're not needed, don't go and chat or take a break, learn the lines for the next scene.
 The production team work constantly throughout the day, so should you.

-Lastly, enjoy it
+Lastly, remember to enjoy it

 It'll go fast.
 Probably too fast.
 You've been waiting weeks, if not months, to film and before you know it it'll be over, and then you're left wondering, "could I have done it better?"
 The only thing to know is that as long as you do the necessary prep work, whatever happens on the day is what happens.
 You can't do anything about it once it's over.
 This may give you a sense of anxiety, but don't worry, experienced crews are used to this.
 I am often asked why I don't look worried, getting everything in a day with no option of pushing it to tomorrow sounds like hell on earth, but I think, so what?
 If it rains, we'll reschedule.
 If we can't reschedule, we'll have to adapt.
 I once had an actor drop out on the day of filming because he was ill, we changed the script and actually made it better!
 So remember to enjoy the day, it's why you wanted to be an actor in the first place.

-Thank you for reading 'Being On Set'
+Thank you for reading 'Set Etiquette'

 I've been making films for over ten years now, so my thoughts and opinions have formed from that practical experience.
 Therefore my biggest piece of advice is to go out there and try it for yourself - it's the best way to learn.
 If you agree or disagree with any of my points, I'd love to hear from you.
 Tweet @DHshowreels with your suggestions!